marcin-krysiak/Only1-assesment/readme.md

 * go inside `only1-app` folder
 * run `npm ci` to install the dependencies.
 * run `npm run dev` to start the app.
+* to see the loading spinner I suggest to use the network throttling in the browser dev tools.